Do you love everything about French words?

 - Bring them into conversation.
 Whenever someone uses one of these words, you could mention its meaning and any interesting facts.
 Language fans will be impressed and it could even lead to a conversation where you find out about other interesting borrowed words.

 - Use them with natives.
 Be careful to remember the differences in uses and make sure you drop these into French conversation.
 It may seem a little weird at first, but you’ll soon get used to it.
 Just beware of your French accent when using these words in English again to avoid strange looks!
+To help you nail that accent and ensure that you’re using these phrases as naturally as natives would, get your practice in with FluentU.

 15 French Words We Use in English That Are Totally À La Mode